-What is the applicable procedure for service of extrajudicial and judicial documents to a defendant out of your jurisdiction?
+20 What is the applicable procedure for service of extrajudicial and judicial documents to a defendant out of your jurisdiction?

-Should the document be served to a point of delivery situated in another Member State of the European Union, then Regulation (EC) No. 1393/2007 is applicable and must be observed.
+Should the document be served to a point of delivery situated in another member state of the European Union then Regulation (EC) No. 1393/2007 is applicable and must be observed.
 Beyond the European context, the Hague Service Convention of 1965 allows for service of documents without recourse to consular and diplomatic channels.
-However, the latter are required for service of documents to foreign parties enjoying immunity under public international law.
+The latter are, however, required for service of documents to foreigners enjoying immunities under public international law.